devtut/generate/docs/python/functions.md

 No:
 <pre><code>f = lambda x: 2*x
 </code></pre>
-The first form means that the name of the resulting function object is specifically `f` instead of the generic `&lt;lambda&gt;`.
+The first form means that the name of the resulting function object is specifically `f` instead of the generic `<lambda>`.
 This is more useful for tracebacks and string representations in general.
 The use of the assignment statement eliminates the sole benefit a lambda expression can offer over an explicit `def` statement (i.e. that it can be embedded inside a larger expression).